tradegecko/smaug/source/includes/asides/_privileged_access_token.md

 </div>

-If you have already registered your application, you can add a privileged token by finding your application in your [TradeGecko App List](https://go.tradegecko.com/oauth/applications).
+If you have already registered your application, you can add a privileged token by finding your application in your [QuickBooks Commerce App List](https://go.tradegecko.com/oauth/applications).

 <aside class="notice">
-Important: The Privileged Access Tokens provide unfettered access to your TradeGecko account, be very careful to store them securely.
+Important: The Privileged Access Tokens provide unfettered access to your QuickBooks Commerce account, be very careful to store them securely.
 </aside>